 Spend a semester (fall or spring) or a summer studying oceanography and maritime studies in Woods Hole (Cape Cod) and learning to sail and carry out oceanographic research on a working cruise aboard a tall ship in the Atlantic (SSV Corwith Cramer) or Pacific Ocean (SSV Robert C. Seamans).
 Academic credit will be directly applied to a student’s URI transcript.
 SEA representatives are on campus periodically to speak to prospective students.
 All students must arrange a short interview with URI’s SEA faculty advisor prior to starting the application process through the Office of International Education.

+Several different SEA programs are now available.
+Consult the SEA website to learn more about them.
 Examples of URI courses for which students will get credit:

 - AFS 290 Small Boats (3 cr.)